 The series of exhibits from the year 2016 created by Zamojski under the rubric Landscape of Your Life consists of A-NA-TO-MY at the BWA Gallery in Zielona Góra, Ghostism in the Osmos New York gallery and Trojan Home at Turf Projects in Croydon.
 This trilogy, however, was bereft of the light humor that characterized his earlier presentations and, to a greater extent, addressed the questions of fear, war and a sense of the end approaching, intensifying feelings of unease.
 The first two exhibits were played out as if in the space of a theater stage, an impression created by the presence in the center of a kind of curtain reminiscent of a bedsheet with cutout openings for eyes.
 In Zamojski’s exhibits, this object suggested the titular figure of a ghost or rather ‘ghostism’ – a certain farcical monstrosity which is the opposite of spiritualism, i.e. spirituality understood as a heightened state of metaphysical sensations.
 In addition, in the space of A-NA-TO-MY there appeared poetic slogans and also a theater stage upon which objects appeared: shoes and a headless human form – a ‘living headless statue’ – played by an actor throughout the entire term of the exhibit.
 That form was a figure holding a tablet which evokes simultaneously a type of live advertising in which corporations use people to hold advertisements and, on the other hand, the famous Abakans, which symbolize the world after destruction.
 In Ghostism, we see in turn a jacket inspired by the objects of Joseph Beuys, but on a hanger suspended from the nose of a Pinocchio, a series of photos showing structures built of magnets recalling objects of the constructivists and photos of Picasso’s sculptures.
 This installation seeks to show under the rubric of ghostism a perverse ‘-ism’ characteristic of Zamojski, mocking not only spiritualism, but also the social and constructivist utopias of the avantgarde.
 The final installation of the trilogy, Trojan Home, for its part, displays a landscape after battle and artificial legs made of wire, wearing Adidas and laid out in various positions in a space consisting of vertical and horizontals inside the layout of an apartment.
 The phrase ‘DEAR FEAR THE END IS NEAR’, appearing on a pane of glass, expresses a fear of what is to come.
 It simultaneously constitutes the opening lines of a new artbook entitled Love Letter.

-Love Letter accompanies the three above-mentioned exhibits from the series Landscape of Your Life in the same way that Fishing with John complemented the exhibit at the Foksal Gallery, Space and Environs the exhibit at the Zachęta and Four Eggs Theory the presentation at the Futura Gallery.
+Love Letter accompanies the three above-mentioned exhibits from the series Landscape of Your Life in the same way that Fishing with John complemented the exhibit at the Foksal Gallery, Cosmos and Cosmos and Surroundings the exhibit at the Zachęta and Four Eggs Theory the presentation at the Futura Gallery.
 This book takes on the majority of the problems raised by the ‘paratheatrical’ trilogy and also serves as a kind of libretto written in typography and colors characteristic of Zamojski, using three basic colors – red, yellow and blue – and three non-colors – black, white and gray.
 The graphic layout made up of letters is a deliberate move away from ‘bookness’ and from that which defines a book.
 Zamojski’s poem bears certain characteristics of op-art and it also can be read from bottom to top, from left to right and vice versa, from the end to the beginning and from the beginning to the end.
 It is a letter filled with disquiet and a sense of impending doom.

 Originally written in Polish by Przemysław Strożek, January 2018, translated by Yale Reisner, Feburary 2018